bhdirect-ebooks/dev-docs/source/ocr/ocr-tools-setup.md

 ![](/assets/images/uploads/toolsformatting.png)

+These setting dictate the type of file that is exported when the book is finished in Abbyy.
 Make sure the Document type on the left is set to DOC(X)/RTF/ODT.
+Pay special attention to the **Document layout** setting.
+Your Word file will not look right if it is not set to Formatted text.